Centered Single Decrease (csd)

 Slip a second stitch knitwise.

-Insert the left needle into the front of both slipped stitches, knit together.
+Insert the left needle into the front of both slipped stitches, then knit them together.

 Next, you’ll work a right-leaning decrease over two stitches, the first of those stitches you will have to pick up…

-Insert the left needle into the second of the just-decreased stitches, placing it onto the left needle, ready to be worked…
+Insert the left needle into the second of the stitches you just knit together (the one in back), and place it onto the left needle, ready to be worked…

-Insert the right needle into the next two stitches to k2tog.
+Insert the right needle into the next two stitches on the left needle and knit them together (like a k2tog).

 Practice, Practice, Practice

-Put this new technique to work with our Top + Bottom Top.
+Put what you learned in our Centered Single Decrease tutorial to work with our free Top + Bottom Top pattern.

 The Top + Bottom Top is worked from the bottom-up.
-Cast on in a fingering weight and then rapidly decreased using csd to continue at a larger gauge!
+Cast on with a fingering-weight yarn and then rapidly decreased using the Centered Single Decrease to continue at a larger gauge!

 Very interesting.
 In all the years I have knitted have never seen that before.
 I will be sure and save it in mt favorites.
 Thank you.